Steel producer Nucor to build $1.3B mill in rural Kentucky

 Retaliatory tariffs in this leading agricultural state also drove down the price of pork, corn and soybeans in farm country.

-Nucor’s announcement came shortly after Kentucky officials gave preliminarily approval to about $40 million in state incentives for the Brandenburg project.
+Nucor’s announcement came shortly after Kentucky officials gave preliminarily approval for up to $40 million in state incentives for the Brandenburg project.
 The Kentucky Economic Development Finance Authority voted in favor of the incentives in a special meeting.

 In the small town of Brandenburg, state and local officials cheered Nucor’s announcement.